The perfect trips to reset your perspective!

 Soneva in Aqua is a luxury yacht that sets sail from its flagship resort and iconic world leader, Soneva Fushi, and provides the ultimate sense of exclusivity, privacy and YOLO.

 The beautiful boat features a spacious main cabin with a glass-bottomed spa and shower facilities; and a second cabin offering a king-size bed and en-suite facilities.
-There’s also a raised sun and dining deck; a lower-level bar and dining area with daybeds and a space for wellness treatments; a an internal library; and main saloon and dining room, perfect for entertaining (and taking epic Instagram shots that prove how ‘together’ you’ve got it).
+There’s also a raised sun and dining deck; a lower-level bar and dining area with daybeds and a space for wellness treatments; an internal library; and main saloon and dining room, perfect for entertaining (and taking epic Instagram shots that prove how ‘together’ you’ve got it).

 Clear your mind and spirit with a healthy dose of vitamin sea and salt on a surfing trip to Samoa – the new surfing destination you’ve been looking for.